ddrake/coeus-ngsolve/README.md

 ### Step 1

-Set up to use private modules (some useful module files are provided in the privatemodules folder here):
+Set up to use private modules:

 ```
 mkdir $HOME/privatemodules
 cp ${MODULESHOME}/modulefiles/null $HOME/privatemodules
 ```
-Add this line to your .bashrc file:
+The second line is just to show you how to generate an empty module file that can you can modify as needed.
+You can delete it if you like.
+Some useful module files are provided in the privatemodules folder in this repository.
+To have these modules show up when you do `module avail` Just add this line to your .bashrc file:

 `module use --append $HOME/privatemodules`

 ### Step 2